AI Agent Fundamentals: Why Most Agent Demos Fail (2026)

 messages.append(msg)

-# No tool call — final answer
+# No tool call — this is the final answer

 if not msg.tool_calls: